Long Island MacArthur Airport ISP -

 LIMA is located in the town of Ronkonkoma and is situated close to the Long Island Expressway (I-495), the Sunrise Highway Route 27, and is accessible via Southern State Parkway.
 It is situated 50 miles east of Manhattan.

-With four runways and an estimated yearly passenger count of 1.6 million, LIMA Airport is served by a number of airlines offering direct and connecting flights to cities around the country, with worldwide connections.
+With four runways and 1.2M passengers for the 12-month-period ending May 2017, LIMA Airport is served by a number of airlines offering direct and connecting flights to cities around the country, with worldwide connections.

 NOTE: Depending on the time of day, it is recommended that you arrive at the passenger terminal between 90 minutes and two hours piror to your scheduled flight departure.

 LIMA has its own radio frequency 1630 AM, which is audible within half a mile from the Airport.

 Long Island MacArthur Airport has one passenger terminal.